Military history of New Zealand during World War II: Campaigns in the Pacific

+New Zealand troops land on Guadalcanal in the Solomons.

 In 1945 Peter Fraser wanted to contribute to a Commonwealth force against Japan, including an army contribution of at least two brigade groups as "from previous experience small units are given the harder jobs or are not properly supported".
 But during the Hamilton by-election, 1945, National had campaigned on withdrawing New Zealand troops from Italy and restricting New Zealand's role in the Pacific War to food supply, Labour wanted to keep New Zealand troops in the Pacific to "have a say" in the peace.
 So Fraser met the Opposition leaders Sidney Holland and Adam Hamilton before the Dunedin North by-election, 1945, noting the divisions in his own caucus.
 Holland agreed with Fraser not to refer to the matter (which was agitating the whole country) during the by-election campaign, saying it would not be right to divide the House on this.
 In a (non-broadcast) semi-secret section on 2 August, the House agreed to participate in a force against Japan "within the capacity of our remaining resources of manpower".
 National's proposal to reduce the total armed forces to 55,000 was accepted.

 The Commonwealth Corps, planned to participate in Operation Downfall, the Allied invasion of Japan, would have included New Zealand Army and Air Force units, with Air Force units included in Tiger Force to bomb Japan.

 In 1945, some troops who had recently returned from Europe with the 2nd Division were drafted to form a contribution (known as J-Force) toward the British Commonwealth Occupation Force (BCOF) in southern Japan.
 No. 14 Squadron RNZAF, equipped with Corsair fighters, and RNZN ships also joined BCOF.